 - Less than 5% starch and 0.5% sugars.

-This product particularly focuses on being lower in carbohydrate.
-Even when compared to other grain free options, this has an incredibly low carb formulation.
+This product particularly focuses on being lower in carbohydrates.
+Even when compared to other grain-free options, this has an incredibly low carb formulation.
 This makes it great for lightening the glycemic load.
 It contains more than forty-six percent crude protein, with less than five percent carbs and starch, and less than half a percent glucose or other sugars.

 Pros and Cons